zackharley/elec-278-exam-tutorial/Questions_&_Solutions/Double_Ended_Queue.md

-# Double Ended Queue
+# Double Ended Queue (Deque)
 ## Question:
-Consider the implementation of a double ended queue using an array.
+Consider the implementation of a double ended queue (deque) using an array.
 Write code for:

 1. Enqueue
 2. Dequeue